Chicago Grocery Store Injuries

 - The type and severity of injuries involved

-- The amount of earnings lost in the past, currently and in the future as a direct result of the injuries
+- The total earnings lost in the past, currently, and in the future as a direct result of the injuries

 - The length of time the victim is unable to perform their regular duties